MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 Here we shall define that a producer is a task that must periodically call a produce function, which contents are actually domain specific.

-This leads us to defining a publisher "class" with the following contents
+This leads us to defining a producer "class" with the following contents
 * attributes (will be set by the domain-specific producer)
-	* publication period
+	* production period
-	* pointer to publication function (with pointer to publisher argument so as to be able to associate published data with publisher)
+	* pointer to production function (with pointer to producer argument so as to be able to associate produceed data with producer)
 * methods
-	* initialisation method (will start the publication task)
+	* initialisation method (will start the production task)
-	* taskbody (calls the publication function at every publication period expiration)
+	* taskbody (calls the production function at every production period expiration)

 Although the design is to some extent object-oriented, the implementation in this example is in C, not in C++.

-The source code is in the **src/main/c/publisher.<h|c>** files.
+The source code is in the **src/main/c/producer.<h|c>** files.

 ### Domain-specific producer code

 Here we shall define an accelerometer "class" with the following contents
 * attributes
 	* sensor_ID (useful for tracing from which sensor the data comes from)
-	* "parent" publisher member (so as to reuse Domain-agnostic producer code)
+	* "parent" producer member (so as to reuse Domain-agnostic producer code)
 * methods
 	* initialisation method (will propagate initialisation to "parent")
-	* adapter publication function
+	* adapter production function
-		* with signature matching the one of the pointer to publication function in the domain-agnostic publisher struct
+		* with signature matching the one of the pointer to production function in the domain-agnostic producer struct
-		* used as an adapter method to call a more specialized publication function that can use domain-specific publisher info (such as sensor_ID)
+		* used as an adapter method to call a more specialized production function that can use domain-specific producer info (such as sensor_ID)

 ### Instantiation code

-The PUBLISHER_accelerometer_init_ALL function instantiates two producers with different IDs and publication periods
+The PRODUCER_accelerometer_init_ALL function instantiates two producers with different IDs and production periods

-The source code is in the **src/main/c/publisher-accelerator.<h|c>** files.
+The source code is in the **src/main/c/producer-accelerator.<h|c>** files.

 # Integration